brandendupont-mcw/second-cms/src/documentation-pages/serving_victims.md

 <br>

-## PPIs
+## Indicators

-Below are a set of Prosecutorial Performance Indicators that provide additional context about serving victims.
-These indicators help the District Attorney ensure they are supporting crime victims with timely outreach, ensuring victims' voices are heard, and preventing future victimization. <br>
+Below are a set of indicators that provide additional context about serving victims.
+These indicators help the DA's Office ensure they are supporting crime victims with timely outreach, ensuring victims' voices are heard, and preventing future victimization. <br>

 <br>